Phone: 01244 323 070

 - Qualified to conduct litigation

 Philip has experience in representing vulnerable clients in a compassionate but professional manner.
-He does not believe in a ‘one size fits all’ approach to dealing with clients and always looks to tailor his approach to the needs of the individual involved.
 He is trained and experienced in cross examining vulnerable witnesses.

 Philip is accredited by the Bar Council to undertake direct public access work and has accepted instructions on this basis.